California snow drought ends dramatically, while other states still face shortages - ExBulletin

 Kalansky pointed out that previous studies have shown that a jump on this scale can occur about twice every three years, but usually over an entire winter, not just December.

-Although they do not have the exact ranking for each month of the year, “most of the storms in the study that we referenced for the above calculation occurred in the second half of December and later. in the season, ”Kalansky added.
+Although they do not have the exact rankings for every month of the year, “most of the storms in the study that we referenced for the above calculation occurred in the second half of December and later. in the season, ”Kalansky added.

-Parts of California are known for whiplash, but the rapid changes are quite noticeable given that the snowpack has had such a difficult start, after a very hot and dry November for much of the state. .
+Parts of California are known for whiplash, but the rapid changes are quite noticeable given that the snowpack started so hard, after a very hot and dry November for much of the state.

+Northern California is doing a little better in terms of a hydrologic year compared to last year.
+Although it has not reached all-time highs, the National Weather Service (NWS) office in Sacramento tweeted Rainfall in the Northern Sierra is above average for this time of year and exceptionally better than the same time last year.

 However, southern California has only recently been able to benefit from one of the largest atmospheric river systems.

-“Tuesday’s storm that brought 1 to 2 inches of rain to coastal areas and valleys reduced our rainfall deficit,” the NWS office in San Diego said last week.
+“Tuesday’s storm that brought 1 to 2 inches of rain to coastal areas and valleys reduced our precipitation deficit,” the NWS office in San Diego said last week.

 The area was so late before last week’s storm that recent precipitation has only brought the area back to where it would normally be at this time of year, rather than ahead.